nasa/openmct/docs/src/guide/index.md

 (Most often used in the context of extensions, domain object models, or other similar application-specific objects.)
-* __domain object__: A meaningful object to the user; a distinct thing in the work support by Open MCT Web.
+* __domain object__: A meaningful object to the user; a distinct thing in the work support by Open MCT.
 Anything that appears in the left-hand tree is a domain object.
 * __extension__: An extension is a unit of functionality exposed to the platform in a declarative fashion by a bundle.
 The term 'extension category' is used to